Naksh-Rathore/bl00dym4ry/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow)
 ![Educational](https://img.shields.io/badge/Purpose-Educational-orange)

-# 🎭 BloodMary Phishing Simulator
+# 🎭 BloodyMary Trojan Phishing Simulator

 ## 📋 Description

-**BloodMary** is an educational tool (trojan-virus) for training cybersecurity specialists, simulating realistic phishing attacks with social engineering elements.
+**BloodyMary** is an educational tool (trojan-virus or Ransomware) for training cybersecurity specialists, simulating realistic phishing attacks with social engineering elements.
 This project was created to raise awareness about cyber threats and demonstrate the consequences of running suspicious files.

 > ⚠️ **WARNING**: This tool is intended EXCLUSIVELY for educational purposes and authorized testing in controlled environments.